magicsandbox-ai/magicsandbox/apps/Docs/publishing.md

 ## magicsandbox.Dev

 The App [magicsandbox.Dev](https://magicsandbox.ai?app=magicsandbox.Dev) is an easy way to create and publish Magic Apps without installing anything on your computer.
-It handles the build process for you, provides a live preview so you can test your App as you develop, and includes a button for easy publishing.
+It provides a live preview so you can test your App as you develop and includes a button for easy publishing.

-With magicsandbox.Dev, you'll edit a `magic.json` file, which is your Magic App JSON. magicsandbox.Dev supports all of the keys documented in [Magic Apps](magic-apps), but it also allows additional keys to make development easier. magicsandbox.Dev also provides different default values for `html` and `style`.
+With magicsandbox.Dev, you'll edit a `magic.json` file.
+This file can include all of the keys documented in [Magic Apps](magic-apps), like `script`, `style`, and `html`.
+However, trying to edit code inside of a JSON file is inconvenient, so `magic.json` accepts additional keys enabling you to edit code using separate files instead.
+For example, rather than editing `script` in `magic.json` directly, you can create multiple JavaScript files.
+When magicsandbox.Dev builds your App, it will combine all of your files and populate `script`, `style`, and `html` for you.

-### magic.json keys
+### magic.json

 #### scriptFile

 _(string, default 'index.js')_

-Filename containing `script` code. scriptFile, along with htmlFile and styleFile,
+Main filename for `script` code. magicsandbox.Dev bundles your JavaScript files using esbuild using `scriptFile` as the entrypoint.

 #### html